 Half‑Marathon Mastery: Structured Plans that Turn Your Phone into a Personal Coach

-That moment sparked a question that still haunts many of us: What is the right pace for a given run, and how can we trust it without a coach shouting from the sidelines?
+This shifted something.
+The question stuck: What is the right pace for a given run, and how can we trust it without a coach shouting from the sidelines?

 ZoneApprox. % of Max HRFeelTypical use